Hemavarshini2525/agritech-real-time--ai-backend/README.md

 GEMINI_MODEL=gemini-1.5        # optional, defaults to gemini-1.5
 ```

-Place your Firebase service account key as `firebase-key.json` in the
+Placed our Firebase service account key as `firebase-key.json` in the
 project root (**do not commit this file** — see [Security
 Notes](#-security-notes)).